xZa-k/snakepad-desktop/README.md

-# _In development_
+## This project is still in development so some parts may be incomplete

 # SnakePad 🐍

 ## Snake + Notes, what a wonderful creation.

-This project is a note taking web app for the Setapp coursework
+This project is a snake themed note taking web app.

 ## Usage